 Is 2016 really the year of death?
-We ask a Dead Pool boss
+We ask a dead pool boss

 That doesn't mean the big names weren't major losses.

 Say one thing for 2016, it did claim a lot of famous people who had been played on Dead Pool lists for years.
 "It points out very clearly -- a year really isn't a very long time," Bakst says.
-"Zsa Zsa (Gabor) was the number-one pick on the site for 6 years straight.
-We expected to hear that (Fidel) Castro died 4 years ago.
+"Zsa Zsa (Gabor) was the No. 1 pick on the site for six years straight.
+We expected to hear that [Fidel] Castro died four years ago.
 Abe Vigoda was the one everyone played every year, because they expected him to go the first year they didn't play him.
 Most of the time when one of these people go, most people say, 'Wow.
 I thought he died 20 years ago.'"

 While the very idea of a dead pool may seem sick to some, Bakst points out that the game tests one's predictive ability, and doesn't take sides on the person's life.